torproject/tor/doc/HACKING/CodingStandardsRust.md

 You MUST include `#[deny(missing_docs)]` in your crate.

-For example, a one-sentence, "first person" description of function behaviour (see requirements for documentation as described in `.../src/HACKING/CodingStandards.md`), then an `# Inputs` section for inputs or initialisation values, a `# Returns` section for return values/types, a `# Warning` section containing warnings for unsafe behaviours or panics that could happen.
+For function/method comments, you SHOULD include a one-sentence, "first person" description of function behaviour (see requirements for documentation as described in `.../src/HACKING/CodingStandards.md`), then an `# Inputs` section for inputs or initialisation values, a `# Returns` section for return values/types, a `# Warning` section containing warnings for unsafe behaviours or panics that could happen.
 For publicly accessible types/constants/objects/functions/methods, you SHOULD also include an `# Examples` section with runnable doctests.